notYoosung/CSMtooMuchInformationHUD/README.md

 	updateWhenHidden = false, -- run update() even if hidden value = '---', -- current/default valuestring to display if onUpdate is not a function.
 (String) onClear = nil, -- function to clear/reset or nil.
 When set, adds a button to formspec.
-This hook is called when button is pressed. onDealoc = nil, -- function to run on shutdown or nil.
+This hook is called when button is pressed. onDealloc = nil, -- function to run on shutdown or nil.
 E.g. to save data. onHide = nil, -- function or nil.
 Called when module is deactivated in formspec onInit = nil, -- function to run on startup or nil.
 				-- E.g. to read values from datastore.